orangesalad/CANOpen-Node-AutoAssign/README.md

 The Fastscan implemenetation is a way to detect remote nodes on a bus.
 It takes advantage of the fact that every remote node should have a globally unique LSS ID which can be used to identify it on the bus.

 ## Environment
-This software is designed to be run on a linux target.
+The software is designed to be run on a linux target.
 At the moment the Makefile uses GCC, so if you have that you can build the software using `make`.
 The binary will be placed in the `/build` directory.
 You will also need to have a working CAN interface to run the software.
 If you are on Linux, you can create a virtual CAN interface by doing the following:

 ```
 sudo modprobe vcan